FROM CASABLANCA: 14 days Round trip: Imperial cities – Kasbahs – Desert – Mountains – Coast

 Day 2: Casablanca - Rabat (97 km)

-Among places to visit is Mohammed V Square, which is said to have the city’s most impressive architecture, the majestic Hassan II Mosque, the Habous District, the central market, the residential districts Anfa and Ain Diab, which is famous for its gardens, beaches, terrace cafes and restaurants.
+We begin with a tour of Casablanca, Morocco’s largest city and commercial capital.
+Highlights include Mohammed V Square, known for its impressive architecture, the majestic Hassan II Mosque, the charming Habous District, the bustling central market, and the residential areas of Anfa and Ain Diab, famous for their gardens, beaches, and vibrant cafes and restaurants.

-After the city tour, we continue to Rabat, Morocco’s capital city today.
-A tour in Rabat includes visit to Mechouar (the place surrounding the Royal Palace), the majestic Mohammed V Mausoleum, the Hassan Tower and the Oudaya Kasbah overlooking the Atlantic Ocean through its fortified walls and with amazing views.
-The area is also housing many Moroccan artisan galleries.
+After exploring Casablanca, we continue to Rabat, the current capital of Morocco.
+Here, you’ll visit the Mechouar surrounding the Royal Palace, the magnificent Mohammed V Mausoleum, the historic Hassan Tower, and the Oudaya Kasbah, which offers stunning views of the Atlantic Ocean through its fortified walls.
+This area also features numerous artisan galleries showcasing Moroccan craftsmanship.

 We spend the night in Rabat.